Methods for Change

 Reflecting on already existing research methodologies within the School of Environment, Education and Development (SEED) at the University of Manchester and allied researchers at partner institutions (Bristol, Cardiff, Glasgow, Oxford, Sheffield, Sussex and York), the Methods for Change team held conversations with social scientists from Universities from across the UK, to establish the characteristics and possibilities afforded by the methodological approaches they use, if applied by/within organisations such as businesses, third sector organisations and government departments.

-The M4C team has secured funding from Aspect to pursue Phase 2 of the project.
-This will include:
+The M4C team had secured funding from Aspect to pursue Phase 2 of the project.
+This included:

 • Working with the Business Engagement CoP to build up a community of practice around academic and non-academic partnerships.

-Aspect members can use the multiple resources available on the M4C project page as teaching resources.
-Given that many social sciences students will go on to work in non-academic sectors – government, NGOs, industry – educating them early about these research methodologies and their applications outside of academic will pave the way for change at a much earlier stage.
+Aspect members used the multiple resources available on the M4C project page as teaching resources.
+Given that many social sciences students go on to work in non-academic sectors – government, NGOs, industry – educating them early about these research methodologies and their applications outside of academia paves the way for change at a much earlier stage.

-The M4C team is looking to engage with a range of 20-30 researchers across the Aspect network to create a second round of how-to guides – particularly around spatial, quantitative, and mixed methods addressing social, environmental, political, and economic societal challenges.
-Aspect members should get in touch with the M4C team if this is of interest.
+The M4C team engaged with a range of 20-30 researchers across the Aspect network to create a second round of how-to guides – particularly around spatial, quantitative, and mixed methods addressing social, environmental, political, and economic societal challenges.

 • Reset